comradesean/ACBrotherhoodEditor_OPTIONS/docs/ACB_OPTIONS_Header_Complete_Specification.md

 ### Research Status

-**Status:** ❓ **UNKNOWN / LOW PRIORITY**

-The footer has not been reverse-engineered as it does not appear to be critical for:
-- File reading/writing
-- Validation
+**Status:** SOLVED

+The footer has been fully reverse-engineered.
+See `ACB_OPTIONS_Footer_Complete_Specification.md` for complete details including:
+- WinDbg Time-Travel Debugging trace
-- Decompression
+- Ghidra function analysis
-- Game functionality

-The game may:
-- Ignore the footer entirely
-- Use it for quick validation (sanity check)
-- Write it for backward compatibility
-- Use it for debugging/tooling

-**Recommendation:** The footer can be safely included when writing OPTIONS files by copying the byte sequence `01 00 00 00 54`.
-Further reverse engineering is not critical unless:
-- File validation fails without correct footer
-- Game exhibits errors related to file format
-- Tools need to validate file integrity
+- Quazal/NEX network infrastructure integration

+**Recommendation:** When writing OPTIONS files, use `01 00 00 00 XX` where XX can be any value (0x00 to 0xFF).
+The game does not validate this byte.
+For compatibility, using the original file's footer value or a sensible default like `0x01` is recommended.

 ---